Question:

 So, go for a walk.

 Let yourself be bored with only your own thoughts.
-You might find the mental white space you’ve been missing.
+You’ll get some mental white space back.

-These days, the second there’s a micro-gap in our day — waiting in line, waiting for a friend, or even waiting for a Zoom meeting to start — we reflexively grab our phones.
+The moment there’s a “micro-gap” in our day — like waiting in line, waiting for a friend, or even waiting for a Zoom meeting to start — we reflexively grab our phones and start scrolling.
+Instead:

 - Observe your surroundings.
-Let yourself be curious about mundane things: the design of the ceiling lights, the way people walk by, the texture of your coffee cup.
+Notice the mundane (e.g. the design of the ceiling lights, the texture of your coffee cup) or whatever comes to mind.

 - If you must do something, keep a tiny sticky note pad.
 Jot down random thoughts, scribble to-do lists, or doodle aimlessly.

-It’s a tiny shift in mindset — seeing these mini-waiting periods as little windows of rest and reflection, instead of dead time to be “filled.”
+I like this mindset shift: see these mini-waiting periods as little windows of rest and reflection, instead of dead time to be “filled.”

 🤹♀️ Don’t multitask the mundane